Invariant Feature Coding using Tensor Product Representation: Related Work

-The covariance-based approach models the distributions of local features using Gaussian distributions and uses statistics as the global feature.
-For example, GLC \cite{nakayama2010dense} uses the mean and covariance of the local descriptors as the feature.
-The global Gaussian \cite{nakayama2010global} applies an information-geometric metric on the statistical manifold of the Gaussian distribution as the similarity measure.
-Bilinear pooling (BP) \cite{lin2015bilinear} uses the mean of self-products instead of the mean and covariance, but the performance is similar.
-BP is defined as $F = \mathrm{vec}\left(\frac{1}{N}\sum_{n=1}^{N} {x_n x_n^t}\right)$, where $\mathrm{vec}\left(A\right)$ denotes the vector that stores the elements of $A$.
-Because of the simplicity of BP, there are various extensions, such as \cite{lin2017improved,wang2017g2denet,gou2018monet}.
+The covariance-based approach models the distributions of local features based on Gaussian distributions and uses statistics as the global feature.
+For example, GLC \citep{nakayama2010dense} uses the mean and covariance of the local descriptors as the features.
+The global Gaussian \citep{nakayama2010global} method applies an information-geometric metric to the statistical manifold of the Gaussian distribution as a similarity measure.
+Bilinear pooling (BP) \citep{lin2015bilinear} uses the mean of self-products instead of the mean and covariance, but its performance is similar.
+The BP is defined as $F = \mathrm{vec}\left(\frac{1}{N}\sum_{n=1}^{N} {x_n x_n^t}\right)$, where $\mathrm{vec}\left(A\right)$ denotes the vector that stores the elements of $A$.
+Because of the simplicity of BP, there are various extensions, such as \citet{lin2017improved,wang2017g2denet,gou2018monet,yu2020toward,koniusz2021power,song2021approximate,song2022eigenvalues} which demonstrate better performance than the original CNNs without a feature coding module.
 For example, improved bilinear pooling (iBP) uses the matrix square root as a global feature.
+These works mainly focus on the postprocessing of the bilinear matrix given covariance information; whereas, our motivation is to obtain the covariance information that is important to the classification.
+We use invariance as the criterion for feature selection.